charanpo/git-prac/README.md

 # git-prac
-this repository is made for git hub practice
+this repository is made for git hub practice.